hacobe/notes/checkpointing.md

 checkpoint = torch.load(fileobj)
 ```

 `download_fileobj`, `download_file`, `upload_fileobj` and `upload_file` use the AWS SDK's transfer manager.
-The transfer manager uses multithreading for concurrency.
-An alternative is to use coroutines (see [here](https://github.com/pytorch/torchsnapshot/blob/0e601091d91e875f1b4ef0f79a3b6fb7b0069079/torchsnapshot/storage_plugins/s3.py#L51) for an example).
+The transfer manager uses multithreading for concurrency (an alternative is to use coroutines, e.g., [here](https://github.com/pytorch/torchsnapshot/blob/0e601091d91e875f1b4ef0f79a3b6fb7b0069079/torchsnapshot/storage_plugins/s3.py#L51)).
+The transfer manager can be configured via the [TransferConfig](https://web.archive.org/web/20240324025421/https://boto3.amazonaws.com/v1/documentation/api/latest/reference/customizations/s3.html#boto3.s3.transfer.TransferConfig).

 `boto3` also provides lower-level abstractions.
 The `get_object` method loads an S3 object into memory.
 It can also load a specific byte range of an object.
 The `put_object` method saves an object in memory to S3.
 We could also write our own uploader with `create_multipart_upload`, `complete_multipart_upload` and related methods.
+See [here](https://web.archive.org/web/20240429185450/https://boto3.amazonaws.com/v1/documentation/api/latest/guide/clients.html#multithreading-or-multiprocessing-with-clients) for some guidance on multithreading or multiprocessing with boto3 clients.

 ### How do we address throttling errors?